-Well, fear not.
-We have found a way for you to quash the arguments.
-Visitors can now purchase a CityPASS ticket booklet, which at $119 for adults and $99 for children age 3-9, offers access to some of Tampa Bay’s most sought-after and diverse attractions.
+Fear not.
+We have found a way for you to quash the seemingly impossible decision making.
+Visitors can now purchase a CityPASS ticket booklet, which offers access to some of Tampa Bay’s most sought-after and diverse attractions.

 The pass is valid for nine consecutive days from the first day you use it.
-If you visit all the attractions, it amounts to a savings of $70.24 of combined admission.
+If you visit all of the Tampa Bay attractions, it amounts to a savings of around $70 of combined admission.
 And even if you don’t go to all of them, you’re going to get your money’s worth if you use the pass at even two locations.

 Here are all the attractions that CityPASS covers in Tampa Bay: